XuewenWangUGA/StrPhaser/README.md

 `git clone https://github.com/XuewenWangUGA/StrPhaser`

-or download the zip compressed files and then unzip to VarSeqStitcher
+or download the zip compressed files and then unzip to StrPhaser

 ## Update Java run environment if necessary
 The sfotware will use the Java runtime environment (SE) V17.
 If your computer has an old version of Java runtime, please install the newest Java or Java SE Development Kit 17 or higher from https://www.oracle.com/java/technologies/downloads/.
 Either Java or Java SE should work.